seanbaxter/DirectXShaderCompiler/docs/HowToSetUpLLVMStyleRTTI.rst

          double computeArea() override;
        };

 #.
-Finally, you need to inform LLVM's RTTI templates how to dynamically
+Finally, you need to inform LLVM37's RTTI templates how to dynamically
    determine the type of a class (i.e. whether the ``isa<>``/``dyn_cast<>`` should succeed).
 The default "99.9% of use cases" way to accomplish this is through a small static member function ``classof``.
 In order to have